Semih Saygıner

-Semih Saygıner (born November 12, 1964), nicknamed Mr. Magic or The Turkish Prince, is a Turkish world champion professional carom billiards player specialized in three-cushion event.
+Semih Saygıner (born 12 November 1964), nicknamed Mr. Magic or The Turkish Prince, is a Turkish world champion professional carom billiards player specialized in three-cushion event.

 Family life

 Semih Saygıner was born to a tailor father Faruk and a homemaker mother Süreyya in Adapazarı, Turkey on November 12, 1964.
 He is the fifth of six siblings.
-His parents passed away due to a traffic accident in 1978 when he was 14 years old.
+His parents died due to a traffic accident in 1978 when he was 14 years old.
 Saygıner then started playing billiards.
 He had a good performance in high school but left for depression over the loss of his mother and father.

 Saygıner opened up a billiards hall, and taught the cue sport.
 In 1995, he married Aygen Berk, a student of his, the women's billiards champion of Turkey and co-founder of the Turkish Billiards Federation.
 Their marriage ended a few years later.

 From 1996 to 1997, he served as the president of the Turkish Billiards Federation.